George Connelly

 George Connelly (born 1 March 1949) is a Scottish former international footballer who played professionally with Celtic and Falkirk.
+Connelly is from Valleyfield in Fife.

 Career

 Born in Fife, Connelly was a technically accomplished footballer, who could play with distinction anywhere in the outfield, although his most common positions were left half and inside forward.
 He signed for Celtic from Tulliallan Juniors in March 1966 and as a teenager was noted for his fine ball control.
 This was first publicly displayed when he was sent out to entertain the crowd at Celtic Park before a European tie later that year against Dynamo Kiev.
 He was considered by many to have the potential to be a world class player – as influential in British football as Beckenbauer was in the German game.